 What it actually costs

-Rough monthly numbers for moderate daily use:
+Rough monthly numbers for moderate daily use.

-- VPS: €5 to €10
+- VPS: $5 to $10.

-- Provider API: $5 to $20
+- Provider API: $5 to $20.

-Call it under $30 a month for an always-on, self-improving agent that you chat with from your phone.
+Under $30 a month for an always-on, self-improving agent that you chat with from your phone.
 Most managed equivalents are 3 to 5x that and you do not own the data.

 Troubleshooting